ncatlab/nlab-content/pages/6567.md

 Up to the dynamics of the [[center of mass]], this is the special case of [[Hamiltonian dynamics on Lie groups]] for the case of the [[special orthogonal group]] $SO(n)$.

-Often this is considered (only) for $n = 3$, which is the case pertaining to rigid bodys in observable nature.
+Often this is considered (only) for $n = 3$, which is the case pertaining to rigid bodies in observable nature.

 ## Related concepts